C2FO/fast-csv/README.md

 **`Objects`**

-You can pass in object to any formatter function if your csv requires headers the keys of the first object will be used as the header names.
+You can pass in object to any formatter function if your CSV requires headers the keys of the first object will be used as the header names.

 ```javascript
 [